GeoPyTool/GeoPyTool/docs/3 Installation.md

 pip install pyqtgraph
 ```

-After the installation of those packages above, you can use this similar command also in the **terminal** to install the GeoPython.
+After the installation of those packages above, you can use this similar command also in the **terminal** to install the GeoPyTool.
 ```Bash
 pip install geopython
 ```

 If there comes no error message, everything should have been done successfully.

-### Update an existing GeoPython
+### Update an existing GeoPyTool

-If you installed GeoPython as a module in Python, you can use this similar command also in the **terminal** to update to the latest version of GeoPython.
+If you installed GeoPyTool as a module in Python, you can use this similar command also in the **terminal** to update to the latest version of GeoPyTool.
 ```Bash
 pip install geopython --update --no-cache-dir
 ```

-### Launch GeoPython form a Python interpreter
+### Launch GeoPyTool form a Python interpreter

-After the installation step above, GeoPython now becomes available in Python interpreter.
+After the installation step above, GeoPyTool now becomes available in Python interpreter.
 The **IPython** interpreter is recommended because it is much friendly than the buildin interpreter of Python. **IPython** can be also installed with pip:
 ```Bash
 pip install ipython
 ```